YaminiKanuparthi/DistinguishGANFacesFromReal/README.md

 ## Distinguish Real and Fake Images

-We are analyzing state of the art models to distinguish Real and Fake Human Faces.
-The StyleGan2 and other AI generated Images are used for the analysis.
+We are analyzing state-of-the-art models to distinguish Real and Fake Human Faces.
+StyleGan2, Stable Diffusion, and other AI-generated Images are used for the analysis.

 ### Datasets Used: